xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

 * how fine grained the underlying physical system is,
 * how the TU core constructs `M`.

-We only assume that for each system and time window of interest, there exist states in `M` that encode the relevant summaries.
+We only assume that for each system and time window of interest, there exist states in `M` that encode the relevant summaries in a way that can be applied consistently.

 ### 3.2 Core observables